Why, you ask?

-Let me begin by just saying that there was a time when I had hoped to have a brush with fame.
-This will likely not come as much of a shock to most of you—since you’ve probably never read this “about” page before.
+Let me begin by saying that there was a time when I had hoped to have a brush with fame.
+This will likely not come as much of a shock to most of you as you’ve probably never read this “about” page before.

-But, (eventually) I came to the conclusion that any FUTURE searches for a brush with fame would likely require my having to explore hardware and antique stores—with the possible use of a modified DeLorean capable of time travel.
+But, I eventually came to the conclusion that any FUTURE searches for a brush with fame would likely require my having to explore hardware and antique stores—with the use of a modified DeLorean capable of time travel.

-Which means: I had to find a new waste of time.
-Thus, this completely absurd, but remarkably silly blog.
+So, I had to find a new waste of time, thus this completely absurd but remarkably silly blog.

-Now, this is likely going to be the worst blog anyone will ever come across.
+This is likely the worst blog anyone will ever come across.

-I was determined not to publicize my blog—maybe that’s the reason why you’ve probably never seen any annoying ads for my blog interrupting videos you might watch on YouTube—or any promotions for it plastered all over billboards along a freeway.
+Therefore, I was determined not to publicize it.
+Which might explain why you’ve never seen any annoying ads for my blog interrupting your videos on YouTube or plastered all over billboards along a freeway.

-That, and the fact I didn’t wish to spend thousands of dollars on promoting my blog—which may have had a little something to do with it also.
+Also, the fact that I didn’t wish to spend thousands of dollars on promoting my blog may have had a little to do with it as well.

-See, I’d always felt—well, from age five on anyway—that one day I might realize my dream of total anonymity…
+Now I’d always felt—from age five on—that one day I might realize my dream of total anonymity…

 By creating a blog on WordPress.

-Toward that end, I had originally thought about doing a personal journal.
-But, then lightening struck and (aside from the smell of some burnt flesh and the need for some new clothes) I felt I could accomplish the exact same thing by doing a blog instead—WITH POSSIBLY EVEN FEWER READERS!
+Originally I thought about doing a personal journal.
+But, then lightening struck and (aside from the smell of some burnt flesh and the need for some new clothes) I decided I could probably accomplish the exact same thing by doing a blog instead—WITH POSSIBLY EVEN FEWER READERS!